DavidVorick/CodeCommit/src/committing_code/UserSpecification.md

 The system prompts can be found in the system-prompts module.

-The supervisor query can be found in the local project.
-It is assumed that the 'code-commit' binary will be stored alongside the local project as well, therefore the 'code-commit' binary should be able to find the supervisor query at 'agent-config/query.txt'.
+The supervisor query is collected by the binary when the workflow is triggered, and is hand-written by the supervisor.

 The 'codebase' will be generated using the `context_builder` module.

-The query file will be hand-written by the supervisor.
-If the query file is missing, then an error is returned and the program exits.

 The query is then sent to the LLM.